mirkosantangelo/Responsive-Browser/README.md

 #### Manage Custom Presets

+**Important Note** Custom presest are stored on browser cache, if you empty the cache you'll lost every custom preset.

 - To add a New Custom Preset Add fill the width and height fileds with the desired values, then click on the dropdown menu and select Add New to add a new preset to your collection

 ![Banner](https://dl.dropboxusercontent.com/u/6625493/responsiveBrowser/savepreset.gif)